 Does the gap between your CTC and take home salary (in-hand salary) confuse you?
-Read this post to get the complete guide on how to calculate take home salary from CTC including excel calculator tool i.e. Take home Salary Calculator India 2019-20 in Excel that makes this super easy.
-You also get an understanding of the various elements in your CTC and how they impact your take home salary.
+In this post, you will get a complete guide on how to calculate take home salary from CTC including an excel calculator tool that makes this super easy.

-- Download Take Home Salary Calculator India 2019-20 Excel
+Take Home Salary Calculator India Excel Tool (How to Use)

-Download Take Home Salary Calculator India 2019-20 Excel
+More about Take Home Salary Calculator Tool Excel

-Download the Take Home Salary Calculator India 2019-20 tool to quickly calculate your estimated monthly take home salary from your CTC.
+Our Take Home Salary Calculator India 2019-20 tool helps you quickly calculate your estimated monthly take home salary from your CTC.